AnasOnGit/Shopazone/README.md

 ![Shopazone Logo](./public/logo.png)

-Welcome to Shopazone, an experimental e-commerce project built with Next.js, TypeScript, Tailwind CSS, React Query (Transquery), and Redux.
-This project served as my exploration of the latest features and capabilities offered by Next.js.
+Welcome to Shopazone, an experimental e-commerce project built with Next.js, TypeScript, Tailwind CSS, React Query (Tansquery), and Redux.
+This project served as my exploration of the latest features and capabilities offered by Next.js .

 ## Project Overview